 - During power-down, V{DD} must be supplied until after V{BIAS}, V{RESET}, and V{OFFSET} are discharged to within the specified limit of ground.
-See the figure DMD Power Supply Requirements. - During power-down, it is a strict requirement that the voltage difference between V{BIAS} and V{OFFSET} must be within the specified limit shown in the Recommended Operating Conditions. - During power-down, there is no requirement for the relative timing of V{RESET} with respect to V{BIAS}. - Power supply slew rates during power-down are flexible, provided that the transient voltage levels follow the requirements specified in the Absolute Maximum Ratings, the Recommended Operating Conditions, and in the figure DMD Power Supply Requirements. - During power-down, LVCMOS input pins must be less than specified in Recommended Operating Conditions.
+See Table 8-1. - During power-down, it is a strict requirement that the voltage difference between V{BIAS} and V{OFFSET} must be within the specified limit shown in the recommended operating conditions. - During power-down, there is no requirement for the relative timing of V{RESET} with respect to V{BIAS}. - Power supply slew rates during power-down are flexible, provided that the transient voltage levels follow the requirements specified in the absolute maximum ratings, in the recommended operating conditions, and in Table 8-1. - During power-down, LVCMOS input pins must be less than specified in the recommended operating conditions.